Zernach/gauntlet-ai-figna-frontend/AUTHENTICATION_IMPLEMENTATION.md

 The `AuthButton` component handles the complete authentication flow:

 **Sign In Flow:**
-1. User clicks "Continue with Google"
+1. User clicks sign in button
 2. Supabase opens OAuth consent screen
 3. User authorizes the application
 4. Supabase redirects back with session